v-cakoll/docs.pl-pl/docs/framework/ui-automation/get-supported-ui-automation-control-patterns.md

 - UI Automation, getting control patterns
 - getting, control patterns
 ms.assetid: 006c54c9-50bf-48d9-a855-9d62eb95603a
-ms.openlocfilehash: 133dabe861fbbcf5cac3fbb8669b78e582f8b87b
+ms.openlocfilehash: b1da13cf5eb39a61f40848a5f199cfd39b16d7c7
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71043649"
+ms.locfileid: "74435638"
 ---
 # <a name="get-supported-ui-automation-control-patterns"></a>Pobierz obsługiwane wzorce kontrolek automatyzacji interfejsu użytkownika
 > [!NOTE]
-> Ta dokumentacja jest przeznaczona dla .NET Framework deweloperów, którzy chcą korzystać z zarządzanych [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] klas zdefiniowanych <xref:System.Windows.Automation> w przestrzeni nazw.
-Aby uzyskać najnowsze informacje o [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]programie, [Zobacz interfejs API usługi Windows Automation: Automatyzacja](https://go.microsoft.com/fwlink/?LinkID=156746)interfejsu użytkownika.
+> This documentation is intended for .NET Framework developers who want to use the managed [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] classes defined in the <xref:System.Windows.Automation> namespace.
+For the latest information about [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], see [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32).

- W tym temacie przedstawiono sposób pobierania obiektów wzorców kontroli z [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] elementów.
+ This topic shows how to retrieve control pattern objects from [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] elements.

-### <a name="obtain-all-control-patterns"></a>Uzyskaj wszystkie wzorce kontroli
+### <a name="obtain-all-control-patterns"></a>Obtain All Control Patterns

-1. Pobierz, <xref:System.Windows.Automation.AutomationElement> których wzorców kontroli interesują Cię.
+1. Get the <xref:System.Windows.Automation.AutomationElement> whose control patterns you are interested in.

-2. Wywołanie <xref:System.Windows.Automation.AutomationElement.GetSupportedPatterns%2A> w celu pobrania wszystkich wzorców kontrolek z elementu.
+2. Call <xref:System.Windows.Automation.AutomationElement.GetSupportedPatterns%2A> to get all control patterns from the element.

 > [!CAUTION]
-> Zdecydowanie zaleca się, aby klient nie był używany <xref:System.Windows.Automation.AutomationElement.GetSupportedPatterns%2A>.
-Wydajność może być poważnie narażona na to, <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> że ta metoda wywołuje wewnętrznie dla każdego istniejącego wzorca kontrolki.
-Jeśli to możliwe, klient powinien wywołać <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> kluczowe wzorce.
+> It is strongly recommended that a client not use <xref:System.Windows.Automation.AutomationElement.GetSupportedPatterns%2A>.
+Performance can be severely affected as this method calls <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> internally for each existing control pattern.
+If possible, a client should call <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> for the key patterns of interest.

-### <a name="obtain-a-specific-control-pattern"></a>Uzyskiwanie określonego wzorca kontroli
+### <a name="obtain-a-specific-control-pattern"></a>Obtain a Specific Control Pattern

-1. Pobierz, <xref:System.Windows.Automation.AutomationElement> których wzorców kontroli interesują Cię.
+1. Get the <xref:System.Windows.Automation.AutomationElement> whose control patterns you are interested in.

-2. <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> Wywołaj <xref:System.Windows.Automation.AutomationElement.TryGetCurrentPattern%2A> lub, aby wykonać zapytanie dotyczące określonego wzorca.
-Te metody są podobne, ale jeśli wzorzec nie zostanie znaleziony, <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> zgłasza wyjątek i <xref:System.Windows.Automation.AutomationElement.TryGetCurrentPattern%2A> zwraca `false`.
+2. Call <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> or <xref:System.Windows.Automation.AutomationElement.TryGetCurrentPattern%2A> to query for a specific pattern.
+These methods are similar, but if the pattern is not found, <xref:System.Windows.Automation.AutomationElement.GetCurrentPattern%2A> raises an exception, and <xref:System.Windows.Automation.AutomationElement.TryGetCurrentPattern%2A> returns `false`.

 ## <a name="example"></a>Przykład
- Poniższy przykład pobiera <xref:System.Windows.Automation.AutomationElement> element listy i uzyskuje <xref:System.Windows.Automation.SelectionItemPattern> od tego elementu.
+ The following example retrieves an <xref:System.Windows.Automation.AutomationElement> for a list item and obtains a <xref:System.Windows.Automation.SelectionItemPattern> from that element.

  [!code-csharp[UIAClient_snip#103](../../../samples/snippets/csharp/VS_Snippets_Wpf/UIAClient_snip/CSharp/ClientForm.cs#103)]
  [!code-vb[UIAClient_snip#103](../../../samples/snippets/visualbasic/VS_Snippets_Wpf/UIAClient_snip/VisualBasic/ClientForm.vb#103)]